wanted2/caineng.in/www/_posts/2021-05-20-understanding-object-detection-nms.md

 It is quite trivial, and often omitted issue in NMS.
 Let's see the first example we explained.
-What if we don't start from the red box but the black box?
+What if we don't start from the red box but the dark box?
 What happens is as follows.

 ![](/assets/img/nms3.svg)